augusto-herrmann/augusto-herrmann.github.io/_posts/2022-02-23-open-data-day-2022-is-coming-soon-lets-learn-more-about-the-previous-ones-in-brazil.md

 Do you know of or have participated in an event I missed?
 If so, drop me an email with some evidence, preferably with links, and I'll add it to this narrative, and of course give you credit.

+### Updates

+**2022-03-02**: this article has been updated on 2022-03-02 with some information brought to my attention by David Eaves, one of the founders of the Open Data Day, to include the fact that the event has not only been present in Brazil since the beginning in 2010, but also Brazilians (Daniela Silva and Pedro Markun) were involved in its inception.
+I had even participated myself in the Brasília 2010 event and completely forgot about it!

+Also, a reference to the 2022 OKBR blog post with advice on organizing an event has been included.